asierzd/asierzd/README.md

 > ### About me

-I am a software engineer and a Robotics MSc student.
+I am a software engineer and a robotics MSc student.
-In this account I will be uploading my college practices and personal projects.
+In this account I will be uploading my university practices and personal projects.

 > ### Content